 - "Je ne peux pas manger de gluten"

-If you really want to make sure they understand what foods are gluten-free, and be taken seriously, we recommend:
+If you really want to ensure others understand what foods are gluten-free, and be taken seriously, we recommend:

 - "I have celiac disease and I cannot eat gluten.
 Gluten is in wheat, barley and rye.
 Is this food safe for me"

-This translation is a bit lengthy and hard to remember, which is why we've made French Gluten Free Translation Cards.
-They help take out some of the stress of communicating in France, while being taken seriously with a professional plastic card.
+The translation for this is obviously lengthy and harder to remember.
+We created French Gluten Free Translation Cards to help get the message across effectively.
+These cards help take out some of the worry of communicating in France, while being taken seriously with a professional plastic card.

-Play it safe, use an Equal Eats card
+Put it in writing with an Equal Eats card